-Hospitalization often makes us feel helpless.
-It is not unusual to find ourselves questioning every part of life—including our faith.
-Spiritual caregivers serve as companions alongside you and your family as you face this time of uncertainty.
+Hospitalization can be a mixture of joy and pain, with feelings of anxiety and helplessness.
+It is not unusual to question every part of life—including faith.
+Our Chaplains and Music-Thanatologists are specially trained to serve as companions and advocates alongside you and your family as you face this time of uncertainty.